tonygaetani/dotfiles/README.md

 ## setup

-Saves any files/folders that it might overwrite to .old{timestamp} where timestamp is a tai64n format timestamp, then copies files and creates symbolic links to configure the environment.
+Saves any files/folders that it might overwrite to .old{timestamp}, then copies files and creates symbolic links to configure the environment.